 With their permission, you could audio or video record a relative telling the story.
 I like this method because you can later use these recordings to create a family history video with multiple voices.

-Otherwise, you will need to take notes if the situation allows or write a story from memory as the earliest available opportunity.
+Otherwise, you will need to take notes if the situation allows or write a story from memory at the earliest available opportunity.
 The great thing about writing from recall is that you can definitely do the next step.

 5. Ask Follow-Up Questions